Is Legal Separation An Appropriate Divorce Alternative For You?

 If the couple can’t resolve their marital problems, separation can also be grounds for divorce if the separation agreement meets all of New York’s legal requirements.
 That’s another reason for a formal written agreement instead of an informal agreement.
 Because spouses have already agreed on the issues regarding finances and parenting, the divorce process is typically easier after a legal separation.

-Let our Troy legal separation attorneys help you favorably resolve your case.
-Call us at (518) 730-4222 today.
+Let our legal separation attorneys help you favorably resolve your case.
+Call us at 518-629-0230 today or reach out online.